 My initial understanding of Everspace, having not played it myself, was that it was a space faring game in the vein of Freelancer with some roguelike elements through in.
 I expected the sequel to be more of the same then.
 In actuality, I was told it’s more like Diablo.
 Everspace 2 is a loot game played from the perspective of a speedy space craft.
 You zoom about the galaxy shooting up pirates and other goons, completing missions, and collecting all manner of gear along the way.
 The first major change from the first game is that it’s world is now persistent.
 It steps away from the roguelike progression of its predecessor in favor of a set open universe to explore.
 As a result, the game also has a bigger focus on story as well.

 I was given a demo of the game, and from what I saw, it looks very fast and fluid.
 The player’s ship is able to move swiftly, making for some exciting looking encounters.
 Missions, both of the story and side variety, are plentiful and have a decent variety.
 The developer say the plan is to have side quests lead into one another, eventually awarding you with permanent bonuses of some sort.
 It’s still early of course, but it’s looking pretty promising so far.
-Everspace 2 is slated to launch in early access on Steam later this year, with a full launch sometime next year.
+Everspace 2 is slated to launch in early access on Steam in September of 2020, with a full launch sometime in 2021.

 Sparkelite is a roguelite where the world literally shifts around with each new run.
 The basic loop is you head below to gather sparklite and hopefully slay a boss or two before returning to your base.
 You then take that sparklite and use to upgrade buildings and increase your attributes, buy gadgets, and so on.
 The hub and the way you upgrade buildings feels similar to Bastion, as you’re based on a floating island slowly adding more shops and facilities to help you get stronger.
 The world map is big, with multiple biomes to explore.
 My time was spent solely in the starting zone — tktkt — wherein I was shutting down mining operations and fighting off goblin-like foes.
 My goal was to get back to the boss who was holding my robot buddy hostage, but I often died before I could find their lair.